-10 Things to Make With Violets
+10+ Things to Make With Violets

-The leaves and flowers are all edible and are traditionally used in fighting chronic diseases such as oral cancer and fibrocystic breast disease.
+The leaves and flowers are edible food herbs and are traditionally used in fighting eczema, chronic diseases, and oral or breast cancer.

 - Wild Violet – Edible Wild Food

 - Viola (Plant) – Wikipedia